spatialos/gdk-for-unity/docs/content/logging.md

 You can access the dispatcher through the `MutableView`.
 The dispatcher provides a single `HandleLog` function, which takes two arguments:

-* `LogType` (e.g. `UnityEngine.LogType.Error`)
+* `LogType` (e.g. `UnityEngine.LogType.Error`).
-* `LogEvent`, which stores the message and other context variables in the Data dictionary
+* `LogEvent`, which stores the message and other context variables in the Data dictionary.

 There are two log context variables:

-* `LoggingUtils.LoggerName`, which specifies where the log was sent from
+* `LoggingUtils.LoggerName`, which specifies where the log was sent from.
-* `LoggingUtils.EntityId`, which links the log to a specific entity
+* `LoggingUtils.EntityId`, which links the log to a specific entity.

 These are automatically picked up by the `ForwardingDispatcher` if provided.
 Other context variables are formatted in a string and sent with the log message.